tafystudio/tafystudio-docs/README.md

 ### Missing Documentation

 If documentation appears missing:
-1. The workflow will generate placeholder content if the main repo is not accessible
-2. Check that the expected documentation files exist in the main repository
+1. Check that the monorepo has the required documentation structure
+2. Verify the `extract-docs.sh` script exists and is executable
+3. Check the monorepo's Makefile has the `docs-prepare` target
-3. Manually trigger a rebuild using the "Run workflow" button in Actions
+4. Manually trigger a rebuild using the "Run workflow" button in Actions

 ### Automatic Updates Not Working